 Structural Wind Tunnel Testing

-Whether you’re a structural engineer, an architect, a planner or a construction engineer, Vipac’s Wind Tunnel Testing can help you determine the following structural loads:
+Whether you’re a structural engineer, an architect, a planner or a construction engineer, Vipac’s Wind Tunnel Testing can help you determine the following dynamic properties of the building:

 - Overturning moments